mannd/epcalipers-windows/README.md

 repository.
 The current main branch is the epcalipers-2 branch.

 This epcalipers-3 branch is a rewrite nearly from scratch of EP Calipers.
-It does not yet have functionality as a calipers app, and it may not even build.
+It is still under development, and we are still adding functionality to get it to the same level of functionality as the epcalipers-2 branch.

 The goals of this new branch are to recreate the app with the following improvements: